 Obesity is emerging as a health epidemic around the world.
 According to the Centers for Disease Control and Prevention, obesity is rapidly spreading across all regions and demographic groups.
-An estimated 97 million adults in the United States are overweight or obese.
+An estimated 106 million adults in the United States are obese, and 182 million are obese or overweight.

 What is Obesity?